malaybaku/UnityMToonGltfExtension/README.md

 Export the selected object in which `MToon` materials are used.

+Note that you might see warnings like `Materials will be fallback into default material` when exporting object.

+You can ignore these warning.
+Instead, please confirm that `.glb` contains MToon data by importing the file.

 ### Import `.glb` file

 > Menu Bar -> `MToonGltf` -> `Use MToon glTF Importer`